tugberkgoc/foundation-notes/02 The HTTP Protocol.md

 ### 3.1 Query Strings

 Query strings are additional pieces of information attached to the URL and because of this it will be included in the bookmark.
-They are added as key-value pairs.
+They are added as property-value pairs.

 1. Still on the `/names` URL, add a `search` querystring, your URL will look like this: `/names?search=xxx` where the `xxx` represents the string fragment you are searching for.
     1. Try searching for a string fragment you know exists, what is the status code?